Protect your home’s value, your family’s health and our freshwater resources by caring for your septic system.

 Inspect it and pump it out.

-Septic tanks should be inspected every 2 to 3 years.
-When necessary, have your tank pumped out by a reputable septic tank service contractor, who is required to have a state permit to handle and dispose of the materials.
+Have your tank pumped out every 3-5 years (or as recommended) by a reputable septic tank service contractor who is required to have a state permit to handle and dispose of the materials.

-Find one in the Michigan Septage Haulers Directory.
-A database of waste businesses, vehicles and land application sites that are currently licensed by the state’s Septage Waste Program.
+Find service contractors in the Michigan Septage Haulers Directory, a database of waste businesses, vehicles and land application sites that are currently licensed by the Michigan’s septage waste program.

-To keep your septic system functioning properly, avoid flooding the drain field with excess water.
-Conserve water inside your home and spread out water-intensive activities like showers, dishwashing and laundry.
+To keep your septic system functioning properly, avoid flooding the drainfield with excess water.
+Conserve water inside your home with efficient fixtures and spread out water-intensive activities like showers, dishwashing and laundry.
 Using water efficiently also saves energy and money.

 Avoid harsh chemicals.

 Drain cleaners, toilet bowl cleaners and “miracle system cleaners” will kill the bacteria that are necessary to break down sludge in your septic system.
 Check product labels to see if they are safe for use in septic systems.
-Check out River Friendly Home Care (below) for alternatives to toxic cleaners.
+Check out alternatives to toxic cleaners.

 Use a trash can.

-Septic systems are designed for disposal of toilet wastes, tissue, soaps and water used from bathing, laundry and dishwashing.
-Disposing of improper solids in your septic can cause clogging and failure since the system can’t break down the material.
-Dispose of solids such as cigarette butts, diapers, coffee grounds, tampons, condoms and grease in your household trash.
+Septic systems are designed for the limited disposal of human and pet waste, toilet paper, and soapy waste water from bathing, laundry and dishwashing.
+Flushing other items down your toilet or sink can cause your septic system to clog and fail since it can’t break down the material.
+Dispose of solids such as “disposable” wipes, cigarette butts, diapers, coffee grounds, tampons, condoms and fats, oil and grease from cooking in your household trash.

 Avoid field compaction.

-Be sure you know the location of your septic tank and drain field.
-Never park, drive or build on your tank or drain field.
-Soil compaction and paving breaks pipes and prevents oxygen from getting into the soil (bacteria need oxygen to break down and treat sewage).
+Be sure you know the location of your septic tank and drainfield.
+Never park, drive or build on your tank or drainfield.
+Soil compaction and paving breaks pipes and prevents oxygen from getting into the soil (beneficial microorganisms in the system need oxygen to break down and treat sewage).